Synchromysticism: Influence

-On May 9, 2008, Reality Sandwich published The Cryptic Cosmology of Synchromysticism, a long article on the ideas, movement, and its origins."
-It notes "Jake Kotze's work got a boost in exposure after Henrik Palmgren's conspiracy site Red Ice Creations began featuring articles and videos from Brave New World Order.
+On May 9, 2008, Reality Sandwich published "The Cryptic Cosmology of Synchromysticism", a long article on the ideas, movement, and its origins.
+It notes that Jake Kotze's work got a boost in exposure after Henrik Palmgren's conspiracy site Red Ice Creations began featuring articles and videos from Brave New World Order.
 Henrik also recorded a series of podcast interviews with Jake throughout 2007.
-In addition, Kotze was the guest for the premiere edition of the Occult of Personality podcast in October of 2006 and was interviewed on Kent Bentkowski's The Kentroversy Tapes podcast in October of 2007."

-"The Secret Life of Movies: Schizophrenic and Shamanic Journeys in American Cinema" by Jason Horsley and published by McFarland Publishing in July 2009 makes multiple references to Synchromysticism and writes "The recent but rapidly growing movement known as "synchromysticism" is anything but an academic discipline.
-Rather than emerging from the hallowed halls of academia, synchromysticism was born on the Internet, a new, more "upbeat" development in the paranoid community (i.e., among occultists and conspiracy theorists) that attempts to see beyond the darker aspects of society, politics, and popular culture, to a cosmic design.
-A form of postmodern animism, as the name suggests, synchromysticism combines Jung's notion of meaningful coincidences with the quest for the divine, or self-actualization through experience of the divine.
-Not the first thing most of us associate with movies, and yet nor is it the last.
-Martin Scorsese was surely not alone in comparing the experience of sitting in a movie theater with attending church."

-On October 1, 2012, BirthMoviesDeath published Fantastic Fest Review: THE SHINING FORWARDS AND BACKWARDS and similarly on October 21, 2012, Screencrush published 'The Shining Forwards and Backwards' Review.
-Both discuss synchromaterialism and the experimental film "The Shining Forwards and Backwards, Simultaneously" made by John Fell Ryan and Akiva Saunders.
+"The Secret Life of Movies: Schizophrenic and Shamanic Journeys in American Cinema" by Jason Horsley and published by McFarland Publishing in 2009 makes multiple references to synchromysticism.
+He writes:

 In a 2013 spotlight, visual artist Mikey Cook says that he creates his work "via a synchromystic filter".
 In 2015 IDigitalTimes interviewed Joe Alexander, filmmaker and member of the synchromystic community, about the viral video "BACK TO THE FUTURE predicts 9/11".
 Alexander claims that "Rodney Ascher, while making Room 237, found the sync community".
 The Washington Post wrote that synchromystics "... believe that 9/11 and Back to the Future—and everything in the universe, really—are connected by a vast Web of unseen, mystical, esoteric ties."
-Good Magazine also covered the video and synchromysticism in Did 'Back to the Future' Predict 9/11?